compose-spec/compose-spec/05-services.md

 `credential_spec` configures the credential spec for a managed service account.

-Compose implementations that support services using Windows containers MUST support `file:` and `registry:` protocols for credential_spec.
-Compose implementations MAY also support additional protocols for custom use-cases.
+If you have services that use Windows containers, you can use `file:` and `registry:` protocols for credential_spec.
+Compose can also support additional protocols for custom use-cases.

 The `credential_spec` must be in the format `file://<filename>` or `registry://<value-name>`.